 Rowes Wharf and India Row: The Rowes Wharf and India Row area is a thin sliver of land between the Greenway and the water.
 It is home to a robust residential community and a range of restaurants and events venues at Rowes Wharf.
-Here, the focus is on facilitating passage from north to south, and connections from the Greenway to the water.
+Here, the focus is on facilitating passage from north to south, especially universal accessibility at the section of the Harborwalk behind the U.S. Coast Guard Building, and connections from the Greenway to the water.
 Clear pedestrian and visual connections will facilitate north-south connectivity.
 Drawing people from the Greenway and Downtown to the water might require improving the lateral links by adding programming, retail or restaurant uses, signage, and lighting.